DanielCherman/Employees-list/README.md

 ### Requirements
-Responsive Design
+Responsive Design,
-Modern Design
+Modern Design,
-Probably fancy animations(not sure if i understood it right) Sort by Name and offcie
+Probably fancy animations(not sure if i understood it right), Sort by Name and offcie,
-Filter by name and office
+Filter by name and office,
-Webscrapping and own api
+Webscrapping and own api,
-Crossbrowser
+Crossbrowser.